 Despite physical preparation, you need mental preparation, because the positive mind is what will make your successful trek, your gut determination to succeed is very important.
 We have witnessed the majority of trekkers with zero trekking experience succeed over the experienced ones.
 You should always remain positive and humble avoid arrogance and follow your guide’s instructions.

 This problem-free philosophy is our motto on Kilimanjaro after you have started your climb worry not, understand everything is taken care of and your crew of guides, porters and the cook are there special for you.
 The slower you go the more you give your body the chance to adapt to the mountain attitude.

 Drink as much as you can even when you do not feel like drinking just-drinks, due to the decrease of oxygen amount as you are heading to the higher altitude, only oxygen from water can cover that.
 Drinking might be hard especially when it is cold and the thought of frequenting the toilet for urinating at night with cold weather.
-You can always bring a pee bottle with you to reduce the trip to the toilet during nights.
+You can always bring a pee bottle with you to reduce the trip to the toilet at night.

 Our cook will always prepare your drinking water before and after you reach your camp, so you can always carry enough water with you when the trek begins.

 Climbing Kilimanjaro can be done all year round, however there some factors to consider before the climb like whether it is the wet season or the dry season so that you can prepare accordingly.

 During the wet season, it is the time when it is raining heavily and the grounds can get slippery for the climb as well as extreme temperature decreased this period is usually from mid-March-late May and November.
 The beauty of this wet season is there are fewer crowds in the mountain, allowing you the room for more privacy since huts are never fully occupied, and camping spots are almost empty.